Netflix UK guide: How much it costs, what to watch and plans

 How many people can watch Netflix at once?

 It depends on your subscription.
 The membership with ads (£4.99) allows one person to watch at a time, as does the lowest-cost membership without ads (£6.99).
 The standard membership (£10.99) allows two screens to watch at a time and the Premium membership (£15.99) allows four people to watch at once.

 Here at the Radio Times, we definitely think so.
 There are some brilliant film options and great series available on Netflix that can keep both adults and children entertained.
 With subscriptions starting from just £4.99, it is an affordable streaming service for everyone of all ages to enjoy.

 What is good to watch on Netflix?

-Netflix's major selling point is its original TV shows, exclusive series that aren't available anywhere else.
-It began with shows such as House of Cards, but now boasts everything from sci-fi hits like Stranger Things to big-budget shows such as The Crown and intriguing documentaries – including an impressive collection of true crime.
+Netflix's major selling point is its original TV shows and exclusive series that aren't available anywhere else.
+It began with shows such as House of Cards but now boasts everything from sci-fi hits like Stranger Things to big-budget shows such as The Crown and intriguing documentaries – including an impressive collection of true crime.

 But subscribers don't just have to stick to original material.
-There's a hefty back catalogue which allow you to watch a variety of both British and US TV shows, featuring everything from BBC David Attenborough natural history series to recent dramas such as Peaky Blinders, Line of Duty and Doctor Who.
+There's a hefty back catalogue which allow you to watch a variety of both British and US TV shows, featuring everything from BBC David Attenborough's natural history series to recent dramas such as Peaky Blinders and Line of Duty.